How to Streamline Benefits Enrollment

 This applies to customer service issues in general—how quickly does your support team member get back to you?
 Are you constantly waiting for a response?
 Has it caused issues with your clients or employees?

-Your vendor should provide a variety of resources for both your agency and your vendor should provide a variety of resources for both brokers, businesses, and employees.
-You should be able to easily find information on the platform’s features, uses and best practices, as well as share that information with your clients.
+Your vendor should provide a variety of resources that detail the platform’s features, uses and best practices, and more.
 BerniePortal provides daily demos, a searchable Knowledge Base, a Resource Library, and regular webinars with our leadership team and industry experts.

 Here are a few examples to get you started:

-While you should be celebrating, there’s still more to do to ensure long-term success and happy clients all year long.
-Here are the steps you should take after open enrollment season to guarantee success in the coming year:
+While the end of open enrollment is certainly cause for celebration, there’s still more to do to ensure long-term success and happy teammates throughout the year.
+Consider the following steps that you should take after open enrollment season to guarantee success in the coming year:

 While the experience is still fresh in your mind, take the time to document any areas of improvement you noticed this year.
 Did employees seem like they understood their options?
 Were they aware of deadlines?
 How were errors or questions handled?

-A common mistake that HR leaders and brokers often make is letting employee benefits communication fade once open enrollment is over.
-While it is important to ensure employees understand their options when they’re trying to make elections, it’s equally important to maintain communication throughout the year.
-Schedule regular reminders around how they maximize the value of their benefits.
+A common mistake that HR leaders often make is letting employee benefits communication fade once open enrollment is over.
+While it is important to ensure that employees understand their options when they’re trying to make elections, it’s equally important to maintain communication throughout the year.

 There’s no denying it—open enrollment is tough, but that doesn’t mean it has to be even harder because of inefficiencies, errors and tight deadlines.
 It is possible to have a less stressful, more successful open enrollment period, and we hope this guide helps make that possibility a reality.

 Test your open enrollment knowledge!
-Take our 10 question quiz to see if you’re a healthcare guru or a novice:
+Take our 10-question quiz to see how well you know your stuff: